safespring/web/content/career/cfo.md

 ## About Safespring

-Safespring is a Nordic company delivering EU compliant infrastructure as a Service, based on open-source software.
-Our Services enables customers to innovate quickly, reducing time to market and removing technical constraints while increasing efficiency levels and retaining data sovereignty.
+Safespring started developing a modern cloud platform in 2014.
+Since the initial market launch 2016, Safespring has developed a strong hold within its market verticals in Sweden and Norway.

-From our professional data centers in Sweden and Norway our delivery of Infrastructure-as-a-Service include Safespring Compute, Storage and Backup.
-The services are flexible, fully automated and based on self-service through our API or portal.
-Our value proposition includes open standards, data privacy and compliance to European laws and regulations.
-Our customers include some of the largest research and education organizations, government authorities and Software-as-a-Service companies in Sweden and Norway.
+From our professional data centers in Sweden and Norway and from customer premises data center (so called private clouds) our delivery of Infrastructure-as-a-Service include Compute, Storage and Backup.
+The services are flexible, fully automated and based on self-service through API or our portal.
+Our value proposition includes open standards, privacy and compliance to local laws.

-Safespring is now entering into a next phase of rapid expansion in Scandinavia and other targeted European markets.
-We have an ambitious 5-year plan in place to secure our position in the cloud service provider market.
-Our further expansion requires a rapid increase in several activities within the company.
-To support the expansion, we’re therefore looking for a skilled and experienced CFO to join the team.
+Our customers include some of the largest research and education organizations, government authorities and Software-as-a-service companies in Sweden and Norway.
+Safespring holds framework agreements, directly or through partners, with [Géant](/ocre) (including SUNET, Uninett and NORDUnet), SKR and Kammarkollegiet, to mention the most important ones.

 ## For more information